aweder05/ENG4-Pi-in-the-Sky-/README.md

 * Some sort of Projectile Launcher
     * Pros: Easy to Test, not expensive, no forseeable insane-level code
     * Cons: Difficult to Build
+* DC Motor Plane
+    * Pros: Easy to Test, simple enough electronics
+    * Cons: Complicated math, have to account for weight everywhere

 ### Choice_of_Project